-Cigarette smoking (CS) is the main risk factor for the development and progression of a series of diseases, including cardiovascular disease (CVD) and chronic obstructive pulmonary disease (COPD).
+Smoking causes many serious diseases including cardiovascular disease (CVD) and chronic obstructive pulmonary disease (COPD).
 Suitable animal models play an important role in understanding of smoke-induced pathogenesis.
-This study examined the development of hallmarks of both COPD and CVD in Apoe-/- mice exposed to either CS or to an aerosol from a candidate modified risk tobacco product, the tobacco heating system (THS2.2) over an 8-month period.
+This study examined the development of hallmarks of both COPD and CVD in ApoE^{-/-} mice exposed to either cigarette smoke (CS) or to an aerosol from a candidate modified risk tobacco product (MRTP), the tobacco heating system (THS2.2) over an 8-month period.
 In addition to chronic exposure regimes, a comparison of exposure cessation or switching to THS2.2 after 2 months of exposure to CS was performed using a battery of assays (physiological, morphological and molecular).
 Biological interpretation of various endpoints enables to understand the biological effects of cessation/switching as compared to continuous smoking.